Norway

 Total births

-Norway saw 54,013 births in 2024, marking an increase of 2,047 from the previous year.
-Throughout the last five years, total births have followed a rising trend, averaging 53,293 annually.
-When compared to the 1970s average of 57,913.5 births, the current figure is 3,901 fewer, representing a 6.7% decrease.
+Norway saw 54,013 total births in 2024, marking an increase of 2,047 from the previous year.
+Despite this rise, the average number of births over the last five years stands at 53,293 annually, showing a generally rising trend.
+When compared to the 1970s average of 57,913.5 births, the current figure is lower by 3,900.5 births, representing a 6.7% decrease.

 | Year | Births | Year | Births |